chuank/particle-offline-compiler/README.md

 Before using it, be sure to access the settings on the package and fill in the relevant paths and build options for your firmware – follow the prompts in the settings.

-#### Important note on environment variables, especially Yosemite:
+  __Important note on environment variables, especially Yosemite:__
-**Launch Atom from Terminal**, in order for all of your PATH environment variables to be picked up. `arm-none-eabi-gcc` et al will not compile as the standard PATH launched from a GUI instance of Atom most likely will not point to where the gcc compiler is installed.
+  **Launch Atom from Terminal**, in order for all of your PATH environment variables to be picked up. `arm-none-eabi-gcc` et al will otherwise *not* compile, as the standard PATH launched from a GUI instance of Atom most likely will not point to where the gcc compiler is installed.

+-

 ### Work in progress!